gauravpant1306/node-express-framework/README.md

   <h1>O-Auth</h1>

  custom express o-auth wrapper is written for o-auth support.
 Tested and working o-auth code currently support bearer token, can be modified for opaque tokens and added encryption/decryption functionality

+<h1>Database</h1>

+<h2>Pools</h2>
+Two database pools provided: MySQL and PostgreSQL.

+<h2>Migrations</h2>

+<b> node create_migration.js [fileNumber] </b>
+Creates database file ready for migration by using the templates (from /template) and stores it in /migrationFiles.
+Provide filenumber in the command and as the program runs, provide input necessary for file creation (like table name, column name etc).
+Soft delete option is also provided.
+Background checks are also added to prevent common syntax errors.

+<b> node migrate.js </b>
+Takes all the files from /migrationFiles and executes all CREATE TABLE commands in PostgreSQL database.

+<b> node migrate.js [undo] </b>
+Takes all the files from /migrationFiles and executes all DROP TABLE commands in PostgreSQL database.

+<b> node alter_table.js </b>
+Automates creation and execution of common ALTER TABLE queries in PostgreSQL.
+Choose from available actions and provide necessary input.
+Background checks are also added to prevent common syntax errors.